The 8 Key Factors for Painting Realism

 Contrast in brightness values is important.
-If the dark parts of a painting are not dark enough or the light parts are not light enough, the painting will look dull.
+When the dark parts of a painting are not dark enough, or the light parts are not light enough, the painting looks flat or dull.

-When there is enough contrast, meaning a big range of brightness values, from deep shadows to bright highlights, the painting will have more depth.
+When there is enough contrast, meaning a big range in brightness values, from deep shadows to bright highlights, the painting (or drawing) has more depth.

 There are no lines in nature!